-APIL has participated in the production of a separate Serious Injury Guide which is designed to assist members in conducting cases involving complex injuries.
+The Serious Injury Guide is designed to assist members in conducting cases involving complex injuries.
 The guide suggests a process for conducting these cases in a collaborative way.
 More detail on the guide is found at page 6, above.

 Case study - Catastrophic Injury